Football: Mata fires Man Utd into Europa League quarter-finals

 A major threat to United in the next round would be Schalke, who grabbed a 2-2 draw at fellow Germans Borussia Moenchengladbach to sneak through 3-3 on away goals.

-Also just about through are in-form Lyon, who went down 2-1 at Roma on the night but held on to progress 5-4 over the two legs.
+Also narrowly through are in-form Lyon, who went down 2-1 at Roma on the night but held on to progress 5-4 over the two legs.

+"Roma are one of the best teams in the tournament so this is an achievement," said Lyon coach Bruno Genesio.
+"We were brave and showed a lot of solidarity, virtues which are indispensable against such opposition."

-Genk are also into the quarter-finals after they held fellow Belgian side Gent 1-1 at home, easing through 6-3 on aggregate.
+Genk advanced to the quarter-finals as expected after they held Belgian compatriots Gent 1-1 at home, easing through 6-3 on aggregate.

-Also into the hat are Celta Vigo, Anderlecht, Ajax and Besiktas, who had Cameroon striker and goal-scorer Vincent Aboubakar sent off in the first half but still smashed Olympiacos 4-1 at home.
+Completing the last-eight line-up are Celta Vigo, Anderlecht, Ajax and Besiktas, who had Cameroon striker and goal-scorer Vincent Aboubakar sent off in the first half but still smashed Olympiakos 4-1 at home.

 Europa League last 16, second leg results: